What is Blogging and How Can It Help My Home Business?

 Blog Versus Website

 - Blogs allow for reader engagement.
-Blogs are often included in social media because of the ability for readers to comment and have a discussion with the blogger and others who read the blog makes it social.
+Blogs are often included in social media because of the ability for readers to comment and have a discussion with the blogger and others who read the blog.
+In the past, websites had guest logs where people could say they'd visited, but a blog allows for conversation and greater interaction than a traditional website does.

 There are several reasons why entrepreneurs have turned to blogging: